 - Graduates will be able to summarize the expectations for responsible conduct of research.

-Additional coursework in chemistry or biology may be required at the discretion of the Department Chairperson or Graduate Program Director Program may include courses in one of the fields of preclinical medicine as electives
+Additional coursework in chemistry or biology may be required at the discretion of the department chairperson or graduate program director.
+The program may include courses in one of the fields of preclinical medicine as electives.